daarshnicsanjeev/linkedin_outreach_agent/README.md

 - **No Cloud Storage** — No data sent to external servers
 - **Zero-Trust AI** — Generated prompts use `[PLACEHOLDER]` syntax, never real client data
 - **Session Isolation** — Chrome profile stored locally at `C:\ChromeAutomationProfile`
+- **Auto-Cleanup** — All temporary PDFs and screenshots are deleted immediately after the session ends

 ---